Server-side tracking: combining compliance and performance

 🌟 Server-side tracking benefits not only ads and analytics!

-Server-side tracking also contributes to the optimization of your website's performance, particularly by speeding up page loading.
+It also helps optimise your website’s performance, particularly by speeding up page loading times.
 By reducing the number of scripts and tags executed on the client-side, server-side tracking lightens the browser's load, promoting faster content display.
 This enhances the user experience and positively impacts SEO, as search engines favor fast and responsive sites.

 When should you implement server-side tracking?

-Generally, server-side tracking is recommended for two main reasons: improving data analysis and refining advertising strategies.
+Server-side tracking is recommended for two main reasons:

 Server-side collection provides more detailed information, facilitating in-depth analyses.
 By limiting data loss compared to client-side tracking and maintaining first-party data over time, retention and attribution dashboards are much more accurate.